-The adoption of these new accounting standards and interpretations has not had an impact on the consolidated financial statements.
+The adoption of these amendments has not had a material impact on the consolidated financial statements.

 The following amendments to standards and interpretations relevant to the Group have been issued but are not yet effective.
 None of these have been early-adopted by the Group and, based on the Group's ongoing assessment of each of them, none are expected to have a material impact on the Group's financial statements: